ajsmit/R_courses/content/quantecol/_index.md

 3.	collect ecological data at the appropriate scale, which would lend themselves to a quantitative analysis of points 1 and 2, above;
 4.	use the R software and associated packages to undertake the analyses required in point 3, above;
 5.	interpret the outcomes of the above analyses and use it to quantitatively characterise points 1 and 2, above;
-6.	to communicate the findings by written and oral means.
+6.	communicate the findings by written and oral means.

 ### Main content